hajc1294/CustomCurrencyTextField/README.md

 ![Screenshot 2024-01-18 at 14 19 09](https://github.com/hajc1294/CustomCurrencyTextField/assets/61942641/2059ca37-b92e-4d1b-ae9c-5bc21a315111)

-You can combine this pod with others like **ReactiveObjC** to listen changes in the text field in real-time.
+You can combine this pod with others like **ReactiveObjC** to listen real-time changes in the text field.

 ```Objective-C
 #import "ReactiveObjC.h"